knatten/cppquiz23/questions/153/explanation.md

-According to §[tab:lex.string.literal] in the standard, an ordinary string literal has type “array of *n* `const char`”
+According to §[tab:lex.string.literal] in the standard, an ordinary string literal has type “array of *n* `const char`”.

 The array of *n* `const char` decays to a pointer to `const char`.
 That pointer to `const char` does not implicitly convert to a pointer to non-const `char`.